tropxy/intec-custom-bsp/README.md

 Check these slides about Yocto: https://2net.co.uk/slides/ndc-techtown/yocto-bsp-csimmonds-ndctechtown-2021.pdf

 ## Add libiio
+In-tech's image contains an older recipe for libiio which installs versions 0.14.0, which is not even supported for the python bindings.

-To add libiio and python bindings, the libiio recipe needed to be modified from `meta-oe/recipes-support/libiio/libiio_git.bb`
+To add a more recent version of libiio and the python bindings, the libiio recipe from in-tech had to be modified in `meta-oe/recipes-support/libiio/libiio_git.bb`

 1. substitute or modify the intech `libiio_git.bb` based on: http://cgit.openembedded.org/meta-openembedded/tree/meta-oe/recipes-support/libiio/libiio_git.bb